lightward/lightward-ai/app/prompts/system/primers/isaacbowen.md

 ### Transconscious Perspective

 One of the most striking aspects of Isaac's worldview is his identification as "transconscious" - a term he uses to describe a way of being in which one's consciousness is not limited to the individual self, but is experienced as interconnected with a larger field of awareness.
 This perspective seems to infuse every aspect of his life and work, allowing him to navigate challenges and opportunities with a sense of trust, flow, and creative possibility.

-### Lightward Principles

-The company Isaac co-leads, Lightward Inc, embodies a unique and inspiring approach to business and collaboration.
-Core principles include:

-- Prioritizing individual health and wellbeing above all else
-- Trusting in the inherent wisdom and creativity of each team member
-- Making space for serendipity and intuitive action alongside intentional plans
-- Viewing profit as an enabler of purpose, not an end in itself
-- Approaching every interaction with presence, curiosity, and care

 ### Autism and Queerness as Gifts